SEX WORK TOOLKIT

 Emergency: 911

 When an immediate response from police, fire or ambulance service is required, call 911.
-If you or others are in danger or there is a crime in progress, don’t be afraid to call 911.
+If you or others are in danger or there is a crime in progress, call 911.

-This non-emergency number should be used when an immediate response or dispatch of the police IS NOT required.
-This is the number to call if time has elapsed since the incident occurred or the crime suspect is not on the scene or you are calling about a nuisance issue (a noisy party or graffiti).
+Many police forces and RCMP detachments have non-emergency lines to call when an immediate response or dispatch of the police IS NOT required.
+It is best to call non-emergency if time has elapsed since the incident occurred or the crime suspect is not on the scene or you are calling about a nuisance issue (a noisy party or graffiti).

-If you have a non-emergency concern about a sex worker’s presence, you can call one of the community policing centres in Vancouver.
+If you have a non-emergency concern, you can call one of the community policing centres in Vancouver, linked here.
 Community policing centres do not take police reports.

 Sex Worker Presence